kennylui/luikwankin/_projects/car-renting-system.md

 location: "Hong Kong"
 ---

-A car renting system java application using MySQL DBMS via JDBC API connection.
+A car renting system java application using MySQL DBMS via JDBC API.

 There are 5 data files in total, which are user categories, users, car categories, cars and renting records.
 All of them are stored in txt file format.